Orion98MC/node_rrd/README.md

 # Alpha

-This module is in alpha development stage.
+This module is in early development stage which means the API is not frozen etc...
 At this point not all rrdtool commands are binded.
 I did the ones that where the most important to me.
 If you really need xport or an other command feel free to contact me (thierry dot passeron at gmail dot com).